-Background: SMMCI and SMMCI syndrome is a rare phenomenon presented in the scientific literature sporadically.
-Due to its rarity, it was felt that any additional reports may contribute to contemporary awareness of the importance of comprehensive case examinations.
+Background: SMMCI and SMMCI syndrome are rare phenomena presented in the scientific literature only sporadically.
+Due to this rarity, it was felt that any additional reports may contribute to contemporary awareness of the importance of comprehensive case examinations.

 Aim:

 This article describes a case series of additional cases with common features, involving a solitary median maxillary central incisor.
 The patients were seen by different practicing dentists in Israel.
-Of these cases, none went through genetic and/or systemic examination, due to unawareness of its genetic and systemic implications, which otherwise were not noticed, and by refusal of one of the parents for further comprehensive examinations.
-Yet, 2 features, which were not mentioned in previous reports, are tendency of the root apex of the SMMCI to split up and the lack of visible incisive papilla.
-Indeed, it is now recognized as a possible predictor of holoprosencephalies of varying degrees in members of the proband's family, and in the family's descendants.
-Hence, it is hoped that this literature review and the presented cases will help to clarify understanding of solitary median maxillary central incisor as a sporadic entity or as a syndrome, and prompt pediatric dentists to conduct thorough tests upon its detection.
+Of these cases, none went through genetic and/or systemic examination, due to lack of awareness of its genetic and systemic implications, which otherwise were not noticed, and by refusal of one of the parents for further comprehensive examinations.
+However, we noticed two features, which have not been mentioned in previous reports, namely a tendency of the root apex of the SMMCI to split up and the lack of visible incisive papilla.
+Indeed, these two features are now recognized as possible predictors of holoprosencephalies of varying degrees in members of the proband's family, and in the family's descendants.
+Hence, it is hoped that this literature review and the presented cases will help to clarify our understanding of solitary median maxillary central incisor as a sporadic entity or as a syndrome, and prompt pediatric dentists to conduct thorough tests upon its detection.

 Conclusions:

-In a world of advanced technology and communication, any additional information may provide potential clinical significance and expand understanding, which may improve professional approach.
+In a world of advanced technology and communications, any additional information has potential clinical significance and expands our understanding, which should improve our professional approach to the issue.

 List of figures:

 Figure 1.
-TA - (21) Anterior periapical radiograph; Note splitting of the pulp canal close to the apex (type IV according to Weine's classification.
-(22)
+TA - (21) Anterior periapical radiograph: Note splitting of the pulp canal close to the apex (type IV according to Weine's classification (22)).

 Figure 2.
-RM - Anterior periapical radiograph during orthodontic treatment.
-(21) Note splitting of the pulp canal close to the apex (type IV according to Weine's classification.
-(22)
+RM - Anterior periapical radiograph during orthodontic treatment (21).
+Note splitting of the pulp canal close to the apex (type IV according to Weine's classification (22)).

 Figures 3. – Facial and dental clinical pictures and anterior periapical radiograph of case KS.
-Note the exaggerated midline palatal torus, lack of anterior labial frenum and incisive papilla.
+Note the exaggerated midline palatal torus, lack of anterior labial frenum, and incisive papilla.

 Figure 4. – Facial and dental clinical pictures and anterior periapical radiograph of case EM.
-Note the exaggerated midline palatal torus, lack of anterior labial frenum, incisive papilla, posterior uvula with flabby soft palate.
+Note the exaggerated midline palatal torus, lack of anterior labial frenum, incisive papilla, and posterior uvula with flabby soft palate.